MultiSafepay/docs/content/api/orders/manual-capture-full.md

 `invoice_id` | string | optional

 Update an existing order with a reference to your internal invoice ID.
-The invoice ID is added to [reports](/business/accounting/reports/) generated from your MultiSafepay account.
+The invoice ID is added to [reports](/business/accounting/reports/) generated from your MultiSafepay dashboard.
 Format: Maximum 50 characters.

 ----------------